Dongguan Niceone Electronics Technology Co., Ltd.

 Before we dive into the cleaning process, let's understand what membrane switch contacts are.
 These switches consist of multiple layers, including a top graphic overlay, spacer, and bottom circuit.
 When pressure is applied to the top layer, it makes contact with the bottom layer, completing an electrical circuit and triggering a specific function.

-Identifying when your membrane switch contacts need cleaning is crucial.
+Identifying when your custom membrane switch contacts need cleaning is crucial.
 Some common signs include unresponsiveness, missed keypresses, or keys getting stuck.
 If you notice any of these issues, it's time to clean the contacts.

 To clean membrane switch contacts, gather the following items: